The third largest city in the country, Valencia is a bustling hub of paella, sandy beaches, thriving nightlife and majestic architecture.

 The Montanejos Hot Springs, or thermal baths, are in the province of Castellon, a mountainous area with an abundance of waterfalls and canyons at an altitude of 418m.

-Montanejos itself has been inhabited since the Neolithic times (that’s the Stone Age, to you and me!), and around the 13th century, it was an Islamic settlement.
+Montanejos itself has been inhabited since the Neolithic times, and around the 13th century, it was an Islamic settlement.

-It was during this time that King Zayd Abu-Zayd ordered the Montanejos Hot Springs to be built, as he believed that the secret to eternal beauty and health was in the medicinal properties of the water.
+It was during this time that King Zayd Abu-Zayd, the last Almohad governor of Valencia, ordered the Montanejos Hot Springs to be built, as he believed that the secret to eternal beauty and health was in the medicinal properties of the water.

 The thermal baths were originally for him and the women of his harem to enjoy.

-In other words, he wanted his favourite women to stay hot forever – men really are all the same!
+In other words, he wanted his favourite women to stay beautiful forever – typical!

 However, I should warn you that if you plan on visiting Montanejos Hot Springs, you shouldn’t expect them to be – well – hot.

-Daniel told us that the water is usually around 25 degrees, but unfortunately we’d picked a really cold day – there had been a torrential downpour less than 24 hours before, and the rain water that had mixed in with the spring water had lowered the temperature to around 22 degrees.
+The water temperature is usually around 25 degrees, but unfortunately there had been a torrential downpour the day before we visited, and the rain water had lowered the temperature to around 22 degrees.

-After adjusting to the cold, we spent quite a while in the water, swimming and skimming stones, and some of the boys even tried their hand at cliff jumping, which Daniel made sure to capture on his GoPro.
+After adjusting to the cold, we spent quite a while in the water, swimming and skimming stones, and some of the boys in the group even had a go at cliff-jumping, which Daniel captured on his GoPro.

-This was one of the aspects of the tour that I really liked – Daniel was constantly playing the part of a paparazzo by snapping candid pictures of us all day, which he then later sent us a link to!
+This was one of the aspects of the tour that I really liked – Daniel was constantly snapping candid pictures of us, which he later sent us a link to for us to download!

 Sampling some traditional Valencian food

-After we’d tired of Montanejos Hot Springs, it was time for lunch, and I was excited – I’d been dying to sample some traditional Valencian cuisine, and what a better introduction than a tiny, no frills restaurant in a mountain village in Montanejos?
+After we’d tired of the hot springs, it was time for lunch, and I was excited – I’d been dying to sample some traditional Valencian cuisine, and what a better introduction than a tiny, no frills restaurant in a mountain village in Montanejos?

-We ate the Spanish way, ordering a handful of dishes and sharing them between ourselves.
+We ate the Spanish way, ordering multiple dishes and sharing them.
 When everything arrived, we had quite the banquet!

-The food itself differed slightly from typical Valencian cuisine, which has lots of grilled seafood and rice dishes, and was real Spanish mountain food, hearty and rich.
+The food itself differed slightly from typical Valencian cuisine, which has lots of grilled seafood and paella, and was real mountain food, hearty and rich.

-We ate until we were stuffed, washing down our meals with cold beers and jugs of Sangria, and I have to admit, it was probably my favourite part of the day!
+We ate until we were stuffed, washing down our meals with jugs of Sangria, and I didn’t want the meal to end!

-Unfortunately lunch was not included in the price of the tour, but the bill only came to 13 EUR per person, which wasn’t bad at all.
+Lunch was not included in the price of the tour, but the bill only came to 13 EUR per person.

-I only wish I had a picture to present you with, but I was too busy stuffing my face, so enjoy some of the incredible views around Montanejos instead:
+I only wish I had a picture to present you with, but I was too busy stuffing my face!

 Continuing our Montanejos hot springs tour – Pantano de Arenoso

-With our trousers bursting at the seams, we piled back onto the bus and listened to more of Daniel’s stories about ‘millennial trees’ (olive trees which are over 2000 years old!), bull racing and Valencian oranges as we made our way to the next stop on our Montanejos tour – a reservoir called Pantano de Arenoso.
+With our trousers bursting at the seams, we piled back onto the minibus and listened to more of Daniel’s stories about ‘millennial trees’ (olive trees which are over 2000 years old!), bull racing, and Valencian oranges as we made our way to the next stop on our Montanejos tour – a reservoir called Pantano de Arenoso.

 Also known as the Montanejos Dam, its purpose is to retain the floodwaters of the River Mijares, but regardless of its function, it is a beautiful place to visit.